Proof of stake

 Proof-of-stake (PoS) protocols are a class of consensus mechanisms for blockchains that work by selecting validators in proportion to their quantity of holdings in the associated cryptocurrency.
-This is done to avoid the computational cost of proof-of-work (POW) schemes.
-The first functioning use of PoS for cryptocurrency was Peercoin in 2012, although the scheme, on the surface, still resembled a POW.
+This is done to avoid the computational cost of proof-of-work (PoW) schemes.
+The first functioning use of PoS for cryptocurrency was Peercoin in 2012, although its scheme, on the surface, still resembled a PoW.

 Description

 For a blockchain transaction to be recognized, it must be appended to the blockchain.
-In the proof of stake blockchain the appending entities are named minters or Validator (in the proof of work blockchains this task is carried out by the miners); in most protocols, the validators receive a reward for doing so.
+In a proof-of-stake blockchain, the appending entities are named minters or Validator (in proof-of-work blockchains, this task is carried out by the miners); in most protocols, the validators receive a reward for doing so.
 For the blockchain to remain secure, it must have a mechanism to prevent a malicious user or group from taking over a majority of validation.
 PoS accomplishes this by requiring that validators have some quantity of blockchain tokens, requiring potential attackers to acquire a large fraction of the tokens on the blockchain to mount an attack.

-Proof of work (PoW), another commonly used consensus mechanism, uses a validation of computational prowess to verify transactions, requiring a potential attacker to acquire a large fraction of the computational power of the validator network.
+Proof-of-work (PoW), another commonly used consensus mechanism, uses a validation of computational prowess to verify transactions, requiring a potential attacker to acquire a large fraction of the computational power of the validator network.
 This incentivizes consuming huge quantities of energy.
 PoS is more energy-efficient.

+Riposo and Gupta showed that a formal PoS mathematical model can derive a metric for the expected gain of a staker.
+They introduced a forward-method model that computes staking rewards as the staking return per block-validation period and proved that the resulting interest equals the ratio of the average staking gain to the total staked coins.
+The model incorporates PoS-specific factors such as slashing (penalties for misbehavior) and Maximal Extractable Value (MEV), showing that slashing reduces expected rewards and that MEV links transaction-fee extraction to the average staking gain.
+In addition, the authors illustrated the model using Ethereum 2.0, and presented an analogous derivation for PoW consensus.

 Early PoS implementations were plagued by a number of new attacks that exploited the unique vulnerabilities of the PoS protocols.
-Eventually two dominant designs emerged: so called Byzantine Fault Tolerance-based and chain-based approaches.
+Eventually, two dominant designs emerged: Byzantine-fault-tolerance-based and chain-based approaches.
 Bashir identifies three more types of PoS: